 When I was a college student, I saw Edward R. Murrow's exposé of Joseph McCarthy, a television breakthrough that helped bring down the notorious Senator.
 It inspired me to want to produce documentaries that made a difference, and to do them for Murrow and his CBS News unit.
 It took nine years for me to make that dream come true.
 After five years at CBS I looked for a way out.
-It came with the visionary environmental leader David Brower, whose eloquent words had ended up on the cutting room floor when I was forced to cut a CBS one-hour documentary to one half-hour, to make room for a paid political announcement.
+It came with the late visionary environmental leader David Brower, whose eloquent words had ended up on the cutting room floor when I was forced to cut a CBS one-hour documentary to one half-hour, to make room for a paid political announcement.
 Brower urged me to start making documentaries on global environmental subjects, a novel idea at that time.
 With his help I set up my own independent company, focusing at first on environmental subjects and soon branching out to many others, including those in the New Day collection.

 I make films to communicate what I believe is valuable information that I hope will motivate people to do something positive in response.
 I am inspired by people like Brower and others who risk a lot to achieve something worthwhile, people like Nobel Prize winner Linus Pauling, who faced prison for his Ban the Bomb activities during the Cold War; and Dr. Benjamin Spock, who helped raise millions of us with the biggest best seller in history and became an anti-war leader during the Vietnam era.
 Both were the focus of PBS documentaries I produced.